This is the multi-page printable view of this section. Click here to print.

 Detailed description

-YAMLRoll’s resource file can be edited in a YAML editor
+YAMLThe resource files of Roll can be edited in a YAML editor

-• Click the Edit button, modify the resource, then click the Save button to apply changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

 • Resources: List of resources to which the rule applies

-• Non-Resource URLs: Non-Resource (NonResource) URLs are the set of partial URLs the user must access
+• Non-Resource URLs: Non-Resource URLs are the set of partial URLs that a user may access

-• Non-resource URLs are not namespaced, so this field only applies to ClusterRoles referenced by a ClusterRoleBinding
+• Non-resource URLs are not namespaced, so this field can only be used in a ClusterRole referenced by a ClusterRoleBinding

-• Resource Names: Resource names are an optional whitelist of names the rule applies to, an empty set means everything is allowed
+• Resource Names: Resource names are an optional whitelist of names the rule applies to; an empty set means all are allowed

-2. Click Role under the Permissions menu on the Service Home page.
-You will be taken to the Role List page.
+2. On the Service Home page, click Role under the Permissions menu.
+2. Navigate to the Role List page.

-3. On the Roll List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. Role List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

 Caution

-2. On the Service Home page, click Roll Binding under the Permission menu.
-It will navigate to the Roll Binding List page.
+2. On the Service Home page, click Role Binding under the Permissions menu.
+2. Navigate to the Roll Binding List page.

-3. Roll Binding List page, select the cluster and namespace from the gear button at the top left, then click Create Object.
+3. On the Roll Binding List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

 Reference

-To check the detailed roll binding information, follow the steps below.
+To view detailed roll binding information, follow these steps.

-4. On the Roll Binding List page, select the item you want to view detailed information for.
-You will be taken to the Roll Binding Details page.
+4. Roll Binding List page, select the item you want to view detailed information for.
+4. Navigate to the Roll Binding Details page.

-• If you select Show system objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries are displayed.

 Category